judax/webvr/explainer.md

 vrDevice.requestSession({ deferTill: 'activate' }).then(OnSessionStarted);
 ```

-Once the session has ended a new deferred session request will need to be issued if the page wishes to respond to future activation actions.
+Once the deferred session request has been fulfilled or rejected a new deferred session request will need to be issued if the page wishes to respond to future activation actions.

 To detect when the user removes the headset, at which point the page may want to end the session, listen for the `deactivate` event.
+Note that not all devices capable of detecting activation can reliable detect deactivation, so pages are not guaranteed to receive an associated deactivate event for each activation action.

 ```js
 vrDevice.addEventListener('deactivate', (vrDeviceEvent) => {